omnigapai/google_workspace_mcp/README.md

 1. Server returns authorization URL
 2. Open URL in browser and authorize
 3. Google provides an authorization code
-4. Paste the code when prompted (or it's handled automatically)
+4. Paste the code when prompted (or it"s handled automatically)
 5. Server completes authentication and retries your request

 ---